 A delightful account... let's just say that it didn't work quite according to the directions.

-True Economies in Household Management, Part II(CFM, 1882)
+True Economies in Household Management(Cassell's Family Magazine, 1882)

 "Numerous superstitions have clustered around this highly useful insect, and in many a country place it is regarded almost with feelings of veneration."